 - You can access your email on the web by going to https://outlook.office365.com/ and sign in with your Adler email address and password.

-- Use the menu in the botton left-hand corner to toggle between your Email, Calendar, Contacts and Tasks.
+- Use the menu in the bottom left-hand corner to toggle between your Email, Calendar, Contacts, and Tasks.

 - Use the Outlook app for the best experience on iOS, and Android smartphones.

 - Daily Check-in: Expect to check your Adler email and Canvas courses daily.
 Reading announcements and other notifications are crucial to having a successful online experience.

 - Time: Expect to spend as much time, if not more time, engaging with your class commitments.